 Rust and Dust #14221

-Using just natural window light and a wide-angle lens set for long exposure, I was able to get a pretty good portrait of this very dusty steam locomotive.
-It sits with its exhaust stack under the smokejack roof vent above as do all the locomotives there.
-A piece of plywood covers the stack to keep any rainwater out.
-New roofing boards can be seen above, evidence of the preservation work done by the caretaking group Friends of the East Broad Top.
+Using just natural window light and a wide-angle lens set for long exposure, I was able to get a pretty good portrait of this very dusty steam locomotive in the roundhouse berth.
+She had a worn patina given by time, having been sitting for quite a while.
+Here sits East Broad Top #18 with its exhaust stack under the smokejack roof vent above as do all the locomotives stored there.
+A simple piece of plywood covers the stack to keep any rainwater out.
+Above, new roofing boards can be seen, evidence of the preservation work done by the all-volunteer caretaking group Friends of the East Broad Top.
 One of #18’s five sisters sits behind at the next window with the smokebox door open.

 On the same visit, I made an outdoor panorama of this roundhouse called Stillness In The Roundhouse #14193.
 The big doors were rolled open and I shot from the weathered wooden deck of the creaky manual turntable.
 That image shows the tops of the aforementioned smokejacks just above the roofline and the back end of the tenders with their red numbers.